FurTrader/OverkillSolarBMS/Comm_Protocol_Documentation/JBD_REGISTER_MAP.md

 This document was created by reverse engineering by Eric Poulsen

+Updated 12-12-2023: the map for the 0x03 message had an error, data byte 0x11 should have been skipped, so each byte index after that gets pushed +1 -Steve.

 # JBD BMS SERIAL INTERFACE AND REGISTER MAP

 ## Glossary / abbreviations